Liz-cloud/Automotive-Cybersecurity-Risk-driven-Testing-Requirements/README.md

     ```

 **2. Start Sender ECU**
-  - This will send sensor data from Door Control Module,Headlight Control Module and Belt Control Module to Body Control Module influence output sensors's behavoir
+  - This will send sensor data from the Door Control Module, Headlight Control Module and Belt Control Module to the Body Control Module influencing output sensors's behaviour
-  - If you press Door button it will simulate Door Lock and Unlock status
+  - If you press the Door button it will simulate the Door Lock and Unlock status
-  - If you press Light button it will simulate Light levels (low and hight) status
+  - If you press the Light button it will simulate the Light levels (low and high) status
-  - If you press Belt button it will simulate Belt ON and OFF status
+  - If you press the Belt button it will simulate the Belt ON and OFF status
   - The print and error output for running the BCMM.py are found in the Sensor_data_script.log file

 **3. Start Attacker ECU**
-  - This will lauch different kinds of fuzzing attacks onto the CAN bus to manipulate BCM behaviour
+  - This will launch different kinds of fuzzing attacks onto the CAN bus to manipulate BCM behaviour
   - The print and error output for running the fuzzing scripts are found in the controller_script.log file
-  - If you press Random button it will run Random Fuzzing python script
+  - If you press the Random button it will run the Random Fuzzing Python script
-  - If you press Linear button it will run Linear Fuzzing python script
+  - If you press the Linear button it will run the Linear Fuzzing Python script
-  - If you press Brute Foce button it will run Brute Force Fuzzing python script
+  - If you press the Brute Force button it will run the Brute Force Fuzzing Python script
-  - If you press Mutated Based button it will run Mutated Based Fuzzing python script
+  - If you press the Mutated Based button it will run the Mutated Based Fuzzing Python script
-  - If you press Replay button it will run Replay Fuzzing python script
+  - If you press the Replay button it will run the Replay Fuzzing Python script